pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 The HEAD of each release branch points to a tagged release version.
-When a new "z" increment version of Pulp is released, the development branch is merged into the release branch and the new HEAD is tagged.
-Development occurs on a separate development branch as described below.
+When a new "z" increment version of Pulp is released, the development branch is merged into the release branch and the new HEAD of the release branch is tagged.
+Development occurs on a separate development branch.

 Development Branches